-In evaluating impacts related to the proposed removals, the EE/CA documents, in typical fashion, focus on the subject SLAPS and HISS sites.
-As stated in both, "[t]he effectiveness of an alternative is defined by its ability to protect human health and the environment from risks associated with the radioactive materials in both the short term and the long term."
-(Section 5.1).
-Both then proceed to determine that the proposed removals satisfy this requirement.
-As discussed above, however, these conclusions when applied to Dawn's facility are highly suspect from a technical standpoint.
-Moreover, from a federal Indian policy standpoint, they are wholly unsupported since no effort has been made by USACE to "assess the impact of Federal Government rights and concerns are considered during the development of such plans, projects, programs and activities."
+In evaluating impacts related to the proposed removals, the FS/PP documents, in typical fashion, focus on the subject FUSRAP site under the rationale that "[t]he application of specific environmental regulations to activities being considered for off-site disposal facilities, such as disposal of waste at a commercial disposal facility, would be addressed by the respective owners/operators in the environmental compliance documents and activities for those facilities."
+Similarly, the Feasibility Study also states that "[e]xisting regulations for operation of disposal facilities would be protective of groundwater and surface water at the disposal facility."
+Such statements lead to the general conclusion that the off-site disposal alternatives are considered protective of human health.
+As discussed above, however, this conclusion when applied to Dawn's facility is highly suspect from a technical standpoint.
+Moreover, from a federal Indian policy standpoint, it is wholly unsupported since no effort has been made by USACE to "assess the impact of Federal Government plans, projects, programs, and activities on tribal trust resources and assure that tribal government rights and concerns are considered during the development of such plans, projects, programs and activities."
 See Presidential Memorandum dated April 29, 1994.
 See also, Civil Rights Act of 1964, Title VI (42 USCA 2000d, et seq.) and related regulations.
 The reason the principles in the Presidential Memorandum exist is the federal trust responsibility to tribes and their resources, developed through more than 150 years of jurisprudence.
-States have no such responsibility, and indeed throughout history have routinely taken strongly adverse positions to tribes as sovereigns.
+States such as Washington have no such responsibility, and indeed throughout history have routinely taken strongly adverse positions to tribes as sovereigns.
 In fact, this responsibility can be neither delegated to states nor abdicated by the federal government.
 Assiniboine and Sioux Tribes v.
 Bd. of Oil and Gas, 792 F.2d 782 (9th Cir.
 1986).
 Thus, when disposal of federal waste is considered for a state-licensed site like Dawn's it is incumbent upon the responsible federal agency as trustee to ensure no injury to affected tribes and their resources.
-While offsite disposal impacts are often not considered in environmental reviews for reclamation, they must be where federal trust duties have not been addressed in the process of licensing the disposal facility.
+While off-site disposal impacts are often not considered in environmental reviews for reclamation, they must be where federal trust duties have not been addressed in the process of licensing the disposal facility.
 And this must be accomplished before the federal action has proceeded down a path where federal procurement and contracting laws render it irreversible.